tbogdala/mindmeld/README.md

 #### TODO

-* Add avatar pictures to the chat log and to be used in the AppBar for the chat log page
 * BUG: make sure chat logs with duplicate names can't be made
 * Should have copy icon next to chat log settings to copy scenario/desc and then paste icons in the sections.
   Should confirm the pastes with a bottom sheet so that there's not accidental overrides.